Printopal/VoronDesign/Removable lateral panels and front doors + lockers/9mm front doors and side panels/readme.md

 # Removable Lateral panels and front doors + lockers.
 # OVERVIEW
-This mod allow to get removable lateral panels and front panels.
-Side panels are maintained with lockers.
+This mod allow to get removable lateral panels and front doors.
+Side panels are maintained with lockers while front doors are maintained with magnets.
 Also, side panels and front doors are mounted on hinges and can simply be opened if it is not necessary to remove them.

 /!\ Read this before starting /!\
 This version is used for 3mm thick panels + 6mm foam.